Mike Claffey 312.744.0707 Michael.firstname.lastname@example.org

 The Chicago Department of Transportation (CDOT) is again teaming up with Blue Cross Blue Shield of Illinois (BCBSIL), the exclusive system sponsor of the Divvy bike share program, to offer free bicycle riding classes for adults this summer.
-Classes start June 12 and will be held on Monday evenings on the South and West Sides of the City.
-Participants don’t need to have a bike, as Divvy is providing bikes for anyone who needs them.
+Classes start June 11 and will be held every other Monday, Thursday, and Saturday in Chicago’s south, west, and near north areas.

 “Whether you have never ridden a bike before or it’s been a few years or couple of decades since you last pedaled a two-wheeler, this is a great opportunity for adults to learn how to bike for the first time or brush up on their skills,” said Sean Wiedel, CDOT Assistant Commissioner.
 “Under the leadership of Mayor Emanuel, Chicago has been working hard to connect more neighborhoods by building new and better bike lanes, and expanding the Divvy bike sharing network into the South and West Sides.
 Free adult riding classes are a natural fit with the City’s efforts to get more people on bikes.”